-The overall balance of risk to economic growth in the UK is currently judged by LAS to be neutral.
-The balance of risk to increases in Bank Rate and short-term PWLB rates is also thought to be even, and is dependent on the strength of GDP growth, how slowly inflation pressures subside, and how quickly and positively the Brexit negotiations move forward.
+The overall balance of risk to economic growth in the UK is currently judged by LAS to be to the downside due to uncertainty over Brexit, and to a softening global economic picture.
+The balance of risk to increases in Bank Rate and shorter term PWLB rates are broadly similar, to the downside.

 An Investment treasury indicator and limit must be set for the total principal funds invested for periods in excess of one year (365 days) in the forthcoming and two subsequent years (ie. new non-specified investments).
 The limit for each year is set with regard to the Council's liquidity requirements.
-As at 22 January 2019 the Council's total non-specified investment is £1,000,000 - represented by the investment in the CCLA property fund.
+As at 23 January 2020 the Council's total non-specified investment is £2,000,000 - represented by the £1,000,000 investment in the CCLA property fund, and a £1m investment with Bank of Scotland with an initial term of 366 days.

-The treasury indicator and limit for new non-specified investments to be made in each of 2019/20, 2020/21 and 2021/22 is £3m, as detailed at Appendix 1 (treasury indicators) but this is subject to an overall limit of £5m for the total non-specified investments held by the Council at any one time (see Appendix 3).
-An overall individual counterparty limit of £3m also applies.
+The treasury indicator and limit for new non-specified investments to be made in each of 2020/21, 2021/22 and 2022/23 is £3m, as detailed at Appendix 1 (treasury indicators) however this is subject to an overall limit of £5m for the total non-specified investments held by the Council at any one time (see Appendix 3).
+An overall individual counterparty limit of £3m also applies, including both specified and non-specified investments.